 Wishon Golf’s 715CLC driver was designed to allow up to as much as 40 grams of discretionary weight to be moved virtually anywhere around the inside perimeter of the head cavity to create custom options for changing the center of gravity position, and from it, allowing the clubhead to perform in a high launch, low launch, draw bias or fade bias manner.

 Using the 40 gram rotating weight arm, a change of 3.5 degrees in launch angle could be seen between the ‘at face’ to ‘away from face’ positions of the weight arm, and a correction of up to 10 yards of sideways ball movement could be made when the weight arm was rotated into its draw or fade bias positions for players with average clubhead speeds.
 The 715CLC departed from the typical moving weight screw design on the outside of the head created by many companies and offered a more dramatic adjustment in ball flight through a much heavier movable weight than is employed by any other company.

 First Driver with CNC Machined Crown for Changing Weight Distribution, CG/MOI

 2006 – Wishon Golf 949MC Driver

-In 1995, Tom Wishon designed the first graphite + metal driver for the purpose of replacing metal with lightweight graphite to more radically move the center of gravity of the head (Power Link Driver; 2005).
-Few of the large golf club companies did not begin making their version of a graphite + metal driver before 2005.
-Bonding graphite to a metal woodhead in a hollow shell construction brought with it a greater chance for head failure; the stress of repeated impacts proved to break the bond between the graphite and metal to cause a higher than desired failure rate for such composite and metal heads.
+In 1995, Tom Wishon designed the Power Link Driver – the first graphite + metal hollow body construction driver for the purpose of replacing metal with lightweight graphite to more radically move the center of gravity of the head.
+Few of the large golf club companies did not begin making their version of a graphite + metal hollow body driver before 2005.
+Bonding graphite to a metal woodhead in a hollow shell construction brought with it a greater chance for head failure.
+In the mid-2000 graphite + metal driver models the stress of repeated impacts posed the potential to fracture the bond between the graphite and metal to cause a higher than desired failure rate for such composite and metal heads.

 First Driver To achieve a COR of 0.900